The Rev. Michael Bazan looked uncomfortable at rest, sitting ramrod-straight in his office with his Roman collar undone.

 "The parish just keeps growing and growing and growing," Bazan said, with a hint of amazement in his voice.
 "It never stops."

-The experience of St. John is being repeated in parishes across the diocese, particularly in areas such as Loudoun and Prince William counties, officials said.
-During the last four years, the diocese has acquired four parcels for potential parish sites in those counties and Stafford County and is considering purchasing two others, said Thomas Fadoul, general counsel for the diocese.
+The experience of St. John is being repeated in parishes across the diocese, particularly in areas such as Prince William and Loudoun counties, officials said.
+In the last four years, the diocese has acquired four parcels for potential parish sites in those counties and Stafford County and is considering purchasing two others, said Thomas Fadoul, general counsel for the diocese.

 Other denominations in the fast-growing region have experienced similar pressures to build and expand.
 But, according to diocesan officials, the number of Catholics in the diocese is growing faster than the rest of the population.
 Officials predict that the percentage of Catholics in the diocese, which comprises 21 Virginia counties, will increase from the current 16 percent to 21 percent in 20 years.